Ljungby: Aftermath

 During the days after the fire it was concluded that 7200 m2 floor space had been destroyed and that twenty buildings had been affected by the fire; whereof 28 residential flats, 24 business flats, 12 workshops, and 9 warehouses.
 Most of the buildings where from the days when Ljungby was just a market town, built before 1936.
 Thirty families became homeless and 96 people became unemployed.
 It was estimated that a value of three million kronor had been destroyed by the fire.
 No person was killed, but seven firefighters had to visit Ljungby hospital; six of them could leave shortly thereafter and one had to stay.

 As untreated raw water had been pumped in into Ljungby's water supply network from the Lagan River the Health Department issued a request for everyone to boil their water before using it.
 This was particularly important as there was a high risk that sewage water had entered the water supply and as the deadly salmonella outbreak The Alvesta Epidemic had recently reached its peak.

 There were rumours that looting had occurred during the fire.
-However, no reports were received and according to police and firefighters on site all went well, apart for some drunk people who disturbed.
+However, no reports were received and according to police and firefighters on site all went well, apart for some drunk people who disturbed the peace.

 There were plans to build huts on the square so that the affected businesses could continue their trade while rebuilding.
 But many business continued their trade at other temporary premises, which was noticed as only 15 out of the 96 unemployed reported to the Employment Service the following days.

 The reconstruction of the city centre consisted of buildings and a piazza in a more modern international style.
 This style is particularly evident in the seven-storey hotel Terraza which replaced the four-story hotel Stadshotellet.
-The plan was to demolish Stadshotellet in the spring of 1961, but instead it burned down on December 18, 1960.
+The plan was to demolish Stadshotellet in the spring of 1961, but instead it burned down on 18 December 1960.